gflohr/Locale-XGettext/samples/README.md

 The above would extract the value of the option `'--extract-all'`.

+### Accessing Keywords And Flags

+Keywords and Flags are always a mixture between default settings and those specified on the command-line with `--keyword` or `--flag`.
+There are two flavors of retrieving the merged
+definitions:

+    keywords = self.xgettext.keywords()

+This will a list of objects resp. hashes/associative arrays, each one having the following keys:

+* function: the function name (the keyword)
+* singular: the argument number of the singular form
+* plural: the argument number of the plural form or 0
+* context: the argument number of the message context or 0
+* comment: an automatic comment or None, undefined, nil, NULL, ...

+See the example source code for details how to retrieve that.

+Alternatively, you can also just get an array of corresponding object strings and parse them yourself:

+    keywords = self.xgettext.keywordOptionStrings()

+This would produce something like:

+    [
+        "gettext:1",
+        "ngettext:1,2",
+        "ncgettext:1c,2,3",
+        "greet:1,\"Hello, world!\""
+    ]

+Accessing flags is almost the same.
+The objects returned by the method "flags()" have the properties "function", "arg" (for the argument number), "flag" for the flag ("c-format", "perl-format", ...), "no" (true for "no-c-format", "no-perl-format"), and "pass" (for "pass-c-format", "pass-perl-format").
+Alternatively, you have the method "flagOptionStrings()" if you want to parse the values yourself.

+Under normal circumstances, you don't have to access flags.
+Just pass the "keyword" property with "addEntry()" and `Locale::XGettext` will process the flags automatically.

 ### More Modifications To the CLI

 By overriding certain methods you can enable or disable more options in